-The Best & Worst Frozen Foods at Costco
+The Best & Worst Frozen Foods at Costco—Ranked!

-And for more great buys, don't miss these 15 Costco Foods That Make Meal Prep Easy.
+Keep reading to see the ranking, and for more great Costco news, don't miss these 15 Costco Foods That Make Meal Prep Easy.

 You might think that these lighter versions of Jimmy Dean's frozen breakfasts are a healthy choice.
 But they're still loaded with more sodium than you ideally want to consume at breakfast, or in one meal at all.
 You're better off making a breakfast sandwich with one of these 16 Healthy Breakfast Sandwich Ideas.